Select Confederate Records Digitization Project

 Our guest blogger today is DeAnne Blanton, reference archivist at Archives I.

 The Archives I Reference Section is pleased to announce our in-house digitization project in honor of the Civil War sesquicentennial.
-During the course of the next five years or so, the 2,750 volumes comprising the Collected Record Books of Various Executive, Legislative, and Judicial Offices of the Confederate States of America, 1860-1865, will be digitized and uploaded in batches to the Archival Research Catalog (ARC).
-Each volume will have its own unique ARC Identifier Number.
+During the course of the next five years or so, the 2,750 volumes comprising the Collected Record Books of Various Executive, Legislative, and Judicial Offices of the Confederate States of America, 1860-1865 (NAID 596501), will be digitized and uploaded in batches to the Online Catalog.
+Each volume will have its own unique National Archives Identifier Number.

 These record books, part of Record Group [RG] 109, War Department Collection of Confederate Records, are a significant collection of records encompassing nearly all aspects of the Confederate Government and military.
 These records, which were created by various elements of the Confederate States during the Civil War, came into the custody of the U.S. War Department during and at the end of the war by capture or surrender.
 A significant portion was captured along with Jefferson Davis and his cabinet.
 In the post-war years, the U.S. War Department added to their collection of Confederate records through purchase or donation by private individuals throughout the South.